Skip to main content

 Permissive Licenses in the OSS Community

-Permissive licenses are growing in popularity across the OSS community.
+Permissive licenses are quite popular across the OSS community.
 More than half of open source projects use either the MIT License or the Apache License 2.0, and in the neighborhood of two-thirds use some type of permissive license.

 A number of high-profile OSS projects are using permissive licenses, increasing the attention these licenses receive.
 The MIT License, for example, is used by Ruby on Rails, jQuery, and Angular.js, while Apache 2.0 is the license of choice for Kubernetes, TensorFlow, and Swift.
 In fact, all Apache Foundation projects — some of which are widely used — are under the Apache 2.0 License.